Out-of-District Opportunities

 - Education Imagine Academy is a flexible virtual learning opportunity for grades K-12.
 As a Microsoft Showcase School, EIA personalizes learning for students while offering in-person connections and project-based learning as options.

-- Creative Minds Academy is in its pilot year in 2024-25.
-Located at the Learning Lab at Union Station in downtown Wichita, this vertical school includes students in grades K-6 in one classroom.
-Check back in spring 2025 to find out whether the concept school will continue to enroll students in 2025-26.
+- Creative Minds Academy Located at the Learning Lab at Union Station in downtown Wichita, this vertical school includes students in grades K-6 in one classroom.

 Considerations